Melvin E. Biddle: Military service

-By December 23, 1944, Biddle was serving in Europe as a private first class in Company B of the 1st Battalion, 517th Parachute Infantry Regiment.
+By December 23, 1944, Biddle was serving in Europe as a private first class in Company B of the 1st Battalion, 517th Parachute Infantry Regiment; which was attached to the 82nd Airborne Division at the time.
 On that day and the following day during the Battle of the Bulge, near Soy, Belgium (now a deelgemeente of Érezée), he reconnoitered the German lines alone, killed three enemy snipers, and silenced four hostile machine gun emplacements.
 A week later, he was wounded in the neck by shrapnel which just missed his jugular vein.
 After recovering in England for several weeks, he headed back to his unit and on the way learned through an article in Stars and Stripes that he would be awarded the Medal of Honor.

 For his actions during the battle near Soy, Biddle was awarded the Medal of Honor at the White House on October 30, 1945, by President Harry Truman.
 When presenting the medal to Biddle, Truman whispered "People don't believe me when I tell them that I'd rather have one of these than be President."

 Biddle was later promoted to corporal.
 In addition to the Medal of Honor, he also received the Bronze Star and Purple Heart.

 Later years and personal life

 On December 1, 1946, Biddle married his childhood sweetheart, Leona Elsie Allen.
 The couple had two daughters, Elissa and Marsha.

 After leaving the military, Biddle returned to Indiana and worked for the Department of Veterans Affairs.
 He helped distribute loans and benefits to veterans for 26 years until his retirement.
 He also served on the Anderson City Council.

 Biddle rarely spoke of his Medal of Honor action.
 He gave occasional interviews and appeared at events honoring veterans but preferred to lead a more private life.
 He was an avid golfer and a member of the local Veterans of Foreign Wars post.

 Biddle died of congestive heart failure on December 16, 2010, at Saint John's Medical Center in Anderson following a sudden illness.
-Aged 87 at his death, he was buried in Anderson's Memorial Park Cemetery on December 20.
+Aged 87 at his death, he is buried in Anderson's Memorial Park Cemetery on December 20.
 Biddle's family requested that his funeral be free of military observances for their beliefs as Jehovah's Witnesses.
 His death date was the 66th anniversary of the start of the Battle of the Bulge, in which he earned the Medal of Honor, and he was Indiana's last surviving Medal of Honor recipient from World War II.